ltb-project/ppm/INSTALL.md

 Adapt the Makefile command to indicate:
 OLDAP_SOURCES : should point to OpenLDAP source directory
-CONFIG: where the ppm.conf configuration file will finally stand
+CONFIG: where the ppm.conf example configuration file will finally stand
 LIBDIR: where the library will be installed
 DEBUG: If defined, ppm logs its actions with syslog